D2-mods/D2-Mira/d2-mira/readme.txt

 Updates:

+v4.19
+notes for Pulse criticals tweak:
+- now has 2 install options: (1) 2x damage modifier or (2) fire extra missiles.
+- BG2EE: fixed issue that made it not work with the normal Pulse ammo obtained in ToB.
+This issue did not affect the one from the bag option or other Pulse variants.

 v4.18
 - usability check from last update wasn't applying to all ammo types.
 - fixed compatibility issues with Tutu/EasyTutu mod (scripting not working, installer warnings).